Pur3-MAlice/seasonality/README.md

 ![Recipe Page Mobile](/documents/wireframes/mobile-recipe.png)

 ### **Database Schema**
 Below is my initial database schema to map out the relations between users, recipes, comments and categories (also known as tags).
 This is a rough idea of what the database will look like in general, but at this point in the planning phase, I understand that this is subject to change.
 ![Database Scheme](/documents/wireframes/db-schema.png)
 On the completion of this project, this database, while it does differ in some areas, is pretty much how my datbase structure has gone.
 Which I am happy with.

 My database is structured at deployment with two main apps which are connected to each other.
 The recipebook app and the profile app.
 The recipebook model holds the recipe database which controls the functionality of each individual recipe, each category (diet and season), and the ratings.
 This is then connected to the profile through the user interface as the user will input on the page.
 This is part of the website's MVT, say the model of recipe is being passed into the RecipeDetail view and then the user will see the recipe_detail template.
 This is displayed.
 The database was extended from the original schema to also include profile elements which would allow the user to properly store their own favourties and access/edit/delete their recipe inputs.

+When it came to actually putting my Database Schema into reality a few things changed.
+Such as Saved and Categories.
+Plus I figured out I would need to make a model purely for the rating system I wanted to put in place.
+MVP this could just be likes, but to differentiate from the base of this project (which was taken from Code Insitutes 'Django Blog App') I wanted to add in this rating system that would calculate a recipes' popularity.
+This would also be the building block of the carousels on the recipe search page.
+I plan to have 'Diet' and even 'Season' Caraousels on the recipe search page so that site users can easily see recipes, the rating system will determine which recipes show up on these carousels.
+Or So I Plan...
+(Famous last words of a coder).

 ## **Surface**
 ### **Color scheme:**